lucasoshiro/lambdasort/README.md

 #### Using Church numbers

-As we can convert Python integer lists into Church number lists and vice-versa and we can compare Chuch numbers, we can apply the first change to Quicksort:
+As we can convert Python integer lists into Church number lists and vice-versa and we can compare Church numbers, we can apply the first change to Quicksort:

 ~~~python
 def quicksort(A):